Generating and processing optical waveforms using spectral singularities: Introduction

-Singular behavior can arise in the case where two or more such eigenfrequencies become degenerate, which, in the absence of continuous symmetry, almost always involves tuning one or more parameters associated with the scattering structure, (henceforth referred to as a resonator for convenience).
+Singular behavior can arise in the case where two or more such eigenfrequencies become degenerate, which, in the absence of continuous symmetry, almost always involves tuning one or more parameters associated with the scattering structure (henceforth referred to as a resonator for convenience).
 Generically such a degeneracy results in coalescence of the two eigenmodes as well, unlike the hermitian case.
 The point in parameter space where this happens is referred to as an exceptional point (EP); there is now an extensive theoretical and experimental literature on the physics of systems at an EP \cite{bender1998real,makris2008beam,moiseyev2011non,miri2019exceptional,ruter2010observation}.
-There is typically a signature of an EP in the scattering behavior, when probed in steady-state (i.e., at real frequencies), even when the EP is not on the real axis.
-For example, when two resonances become degenerate in the complex plane, two scattering peaks initially at distinct frequencies, merge and exhibit non-analytic sensitivity to perturbations \cite{chen2017exceptional,wiersig2014chiral,wiersig2011structure}.
-EPs are associated with a certain kind of singularity in the scattering spectrum: for the case of a resonant EP the set of resonances no longer provides a full (spectral) representation for the Green Function \cite{pick2017general}, nor of the S-matrix.
-This is the analog of a non-Hermitian matrix being non-diagonalizable (defective).
+The case of resonant EPs is the most widely studied \cite{bender1998real,el2018non,guo2009observation}, but in the discussion of wave capture below we will focus on a different kind of EP.